 AI Merchant Name Translation

-Travel statements come back full of "АТБ" or "Καρρέ" — useless for analytics search.
-Budgie's translation pipeline runs the merchant string through the on-device LLM, gets a normalized name plus search keywords, and stores both.
+Bank statements from Ukrainian, Greek, or Arabic-script banks come back full of unreadable merchant names — useless for search or analytics.
+Budgie's on-device normalizer runs each merchant string through the LLM, gets a clean Latin name plus search keywords, and stores both.

 What you get